mirgow/CS205ParallelImaging/README.md

 | -- |-- |-- |-- |-- | -- |
 | Time (ms) | 20 | 1 | ~200 | 27 | 7 |

-The time taken to read one 4K image (one frame of video) using opencv is 20ms.

-The time taken to copy one 4K image to and from the GPU is approximately 1ms.

 ## Application Technical Specs